aclemons/emailrelay/doc/reference.md

 Built-in address verifiers
 --------------------------
-There are two built-in address verifiers: `strict:` and `local:`.
+There is one built-in address verifier called `account:`.

-### strict: ###
+### account: ###

-The `strict:` verifier does strict validation of recipient address against system account names and the network domain or `--domain` value.
-For example, it will accept `alice@example.com` as a valid local recipient address only if there is a system account called `alice` and the local fully-qualified domain name is `example.com`.
-This verifier is intended to be used for e-mail messages coming in from the public internet.
+The `account:` verifier does validation of recipient address against system account names and the network domain or `--domain` value.
+For example, it will accept `alice@example.com` only if there is a local system account called `alice` and the local fully-qualified domain name is `example.com`.

 Eg:

-        --address-verifier=strict: --domain=example.com --port=25 --remote-clients
+        --address-verifier=account: --domain=example.com

-### local: ###

-The `local:` verifier tests whether a recipient address is for a local user but still allows other address.
-A recipient address where the first part matches a system account name and the second part matches the network domain or `--domain` value is treated as local and the mailbox name is just the account name.
-If there is no match then the recipient address is treated as valid and not local.
-This verifier is intended to be used for outgoing e-mail messages.
+The `account:` verifier can have one or more semi-colon separated configuration parameters following the verifier name, including a user-id range (defaulting to 1000-32767) that is used to obtain the list of system account names and `lowercase` to convert upper-case 7-bit characters in the system account name to lower-case, `check` and `remote`.

 Eg:

-        --address-verifier=local: --forward-to=smarthost.example.com:587

-Both verifiers can have one or more semi-colon separated configuration parameters following the verifier name, including a user-id range (defaulting to 1000-32767) that is used to obtain the list of system account names, `remote` to verifiy local system account addresses as remote, and `lc` to convert the mailbox name derived from the system account name to lower-case.
+        --address-verifier="account:1000-1002;lc" --domain=example.com

+With the `check` parameter the verifier will accept all recipient addresses as valid and just test whether the recipient address is local or not.
+This is useful for outgoing traffic where local recipients can be delivered immediately without being sent to the next-hop SMTP server.

 Eg:

-        --address-verifier="strict:1000-1002;lc" --domain=example.com --port=25 --remote-clients
+        --address-verifier=account:check --domain=example.com --delivery-dir=@app/in

+The `remote` parameter means that all valid recipient addresses are treated as remote so that the e-mail message will be available for forwarding rather than delivery.

 Authentication
 --------------